vidavidorra/commitlint-config/docs/rules.md

     200
     ```

-  > [!TIP]
+> [!NOTE]
 > Regular commits have the default header length and fail if the header is too long.
 >
 > ```shell
 > $ echo 'chore: knowledge, like air, is vital to life.
 Like air, no one should be denied it. - Alan Moore' | npx commitlint  # passes, 96 characters
 > $ echo 'chore: knowledge, like air, is vital to life.
 Like air, no one should be denied it. - Alan Moore, V for Vendetta' | npx commitlint  # fails, 112 characters
 > ```
 >
 > [**Renovate**][renovate] and [**Dependabot**][dependabot] commits have extended header length.
 >
 > ```shell
 > $ echo 'chore(deps): we are told to remember the idea, not the man.
 Because a man can fail.
 He can be caught, he can be killed and forgotten.
 But 400 years later, an idea can still change the world - A. Moore' | npx commitlint # passes, 200 characters
 > $ echo 'chore(deps): we are told to remember the idea, not the man.
 Because a man can fail.
 He can be caught, he can be killed and forgotten.
 But 400 years later, an idea can still change the world - Alan Moore' | npx commitlint # fails, 202 characters
 > ```

 <!-- References -->